ayberkozcan/python-projects/README.md

 The Note Taking App is a simple note management tool with a graphical interface built using customtkinter.
 Users can create notes through an input field, save them with a title, view the list of saved notes, and delete entries when they are no longer needed.
 The app stores notes as .txt files, allowing users to keep their notes persistently.
 Additionally, the app supports switching between light and dark themes, and the date of note creation is saved and displayed alongside each note.

 ### All of the projects above includes GUI with customtkinter

+### All icons in this repository are taken from and belong to the site https://uxwing.com